 - Be part of a research awards program that combines curiosity, discovery, creativity and reflection into an immersive experiential learning opportunity.

-2022 PURE Program applications will open soon.
+2022 PURE Program applications are now closed.

 - Student application deadline: Feb.
 4, 2022 at 4:00 p.m.
 MST

 - Supervisor reference deadline: Feb.
 11, 2022 at 4:00 p.m.
 MST

 The supervisor of a PURE award holder is expected to mentor and support the student, providing an opportunity for the student to learn and develop research skills.
 The supervisor is to ensure the student can conduct their research experience in a safe and ethical environment, following procedures and rules of the University of Calgary, and if applicable those of the specific research environment in which the student is engaged.
 The supervisor is to meet regularly with the student, and provide regular feedback and support to the student and the student's research project.
 The supervisor is to review and approve the student's final PURE report to ensure the report adequately explains the award holder's research successes and challenges.

 Students may have supervisors from their own faculty or from different faculties.
 Supervisors must be full-time UCalgary academic staff members.

 Eligible full-time staff members include assistant, associate and full professors, instructors, senior instructors, teaching professors, clinical faculty appointments, librarians, archivists, curators and professors emeritus with an active UCID.